alan-agius4/api-extractor-poc/README.md

 src/virtual-fs/host/alias.d.ts(54,22): The ">" character should be escaped using a backslash to avoid confusion with an HTML tag src/json/schema/visitor.d.ts(30,38): The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
 ```
 - `The TSDoc tag "@license" is not defined in this configuration`.
-Ut seems there is no way to actually configure this.
+It seems there is no way to actually configure this.